Trivium-Solutions/Linux-hardware-devices-emulator/README.md

 Note that the control utility printed a list of emulated devices accessible from user space.
-The numbers in the /dev-names may be different on your machine, since they depend on your hardware.
+The numbers in the /dev-names may be different on your machine since they depend on your hardware.

 Below is an example of the `VcpSdkCmd` utility interacting with the emulated TTY device `/dev/ttyUSB0`.
 The device number `0` is specified